 The Pennsylvania Nonprofit Corporation Law of 1988 permits any nonprofit corporation, including an incorporated community association, to adopt emergency bylaws during an emergency event.
 An emergency event may include a catastrophe in which a quorum of the board cannot readily assemble.
 As part of its emergency powers, a community association Board may appropriately modify its meeting, quorum and notice procedures.
 Absent willful misconduct, a Board member is not personally liable for adhering to its emergency bylaws.
 Any regular bylaws remain intact unless they directly conflict with an emergency bylaw.

 Similarly, the New Jersey Nonprofit Corporation Act grants a New Jersey community association the power to adopt emergency bylaws concerning the conduct of its business arising from an attack on the United States (a pandemic included) or any nuclear or atomic disaster.
-New Jersey’s Act permits the association Board to call any meeting in the manner and under the conditions set within the emergency bylaw.
+New Jersey’s Act permits the association Board to call any meeting in the manner and under the conditions set within the emergency bylaws.
 New Jersey’s Act also permits the association Board to modify meeting, quorum and notice requirements, and provides the same liability protection as Pennsylvania.